xieyuheng/inner/papers/publish/boundaries-as-types.md

 It can be viewed as higher dimensional algebraic structure in which,

-- homotopy groups are its sub-algebras,
+- homotopy groups are it's sub-algebras,
-- and its abelianization are homology groups.
+- and it's abelianization are homology groups.

 # Introduction